 The University of Florida’s online Master of Science in Medical Sciences with a concentration in Forensic Medicine is the first fully-online advanced degree program in forensic medicine in the United States.
 Offered through the College of Medicine and the Department of Pathology, Immunology, and Laboratory Medicine via the William R. Maples Center for Forensic Medicine, the online M.S. in Forensic Medicine provides worldwide access to a high-quality UF education.
 Students and professionals now have the opportunity to develop their skills and apply medical knowledge to the investigation of crimes – all from anywhere in the world.
-The 37-credit program offer both thesis and non-thesis options and can be completed in 2-3 years.
+The program offers both thesis and non-thesis options and can be completed in 2-3 years.

 Why Forensic Medicine?